olivierlesnicki/couleur/README.md

 Quick Overview
 --------------

 This is a node.js port of Lokesh Dhakar's [color-thief](https://github.com/lokesh/color-thief) library for JavaScript.
-Extended documentation is available on color-thief page.
+Original documentation is available at https://github.com/lokesh/color-thief.

 Authors
 -------